 Dara Drawbridge, Ph.D., is Instructor of Psychiatry in the Center of Excellence for Specialty Courts, within the Law and Psychiatry Program at the University of Massachusetts Medical School.
 Dr. Drawbridge’s research has focused on corrections, risk assessment, and evidence-based case management.
 Dr. Drawbridge has coordinated several research projects of justice-related topics, including assessment of offender reentry programs, the impact of reentry program participation on recidivism, a multi-site drug court evaluation, and the fidelity of evidence-based practices at community correction centers.
 Dr. Drawbridge is currently the co-investigator of a project funded by the Office of Juvenile Justice and Delinquency Prevention (OJJDP) that examines the long-term sustainability and cost-effectiveness of implementing risk assessment tools and treatment matching within probation.

-Rosa Rodriguez-Monguio, Ph.D., is Associate Professor, Health Policy and Management, University of Massachusetts, Amherst.
+Rosa Rodriguez-Monguio, Ph.D., is Professor of Clinical Pharmacy and the Director of the Medical Outcomes Center at the University of California San Francisco.
 Dr. Rodriguez-Monguio has a strong background in health economics, with specific training and expertise in the area of health economics and outcomes research, health care services, and program evaluation (e.g. cost-effectiveness, cost-benefit analysis).
 She also has extensive experience in the design and implementation of large-scale research projects; development of research protocols; grant submissions and successful project administration through multidisciplinary collaborations; data collection, management, and analysis; costs and outcomes evaluation; and peer-reviewed publication.
 She will support the Evaluation and Research Core by providing technical assistance in designing economic evaluation procedures, performing and overseeing the costs, and analyzing cost-effectiveness of specialty court treatments and recovery support services.
 She has been awarded multiple grants and has published widely.